faizalzakaria/faizalzakaria.github.io/_posts/2017-08-26-heartbit-of-a-laptop.md

 - Likely to send picture of the surrounding every N seconds
 - Run in in the driver layer.

-If you feel like contributing, here is the link, https://github.com/faizalzakaria/heart_top .
+If you feel like contributing, here is the link, [https://github.com/faizalzakaria/heart_top](https://github.com/faizalzakaria/heart_top).

-Enter text in [Markdown](http://daringfireball.net/projects/markdown/).
-Use the toolbar above, or click the **?** button for formatting help.